 They meet regularly at monthly events to brainstorm, idea share, socialize, conduct business and otherwise simply enjoy each other’s company.
 The Legacy Club cares and looks after one another.
 I was hooked the moment I attended my first JerseyMan/PhillyMan event.

 Early this year Ken franchised the JerseyMan/PhillyMan concept under the USAMan umbrella, and with that came the opportunity to expand to other cities.
-The ink was not even dry on the USAMan agreement when my business partner, Rich Corboy, and I raised our hands to purchase the Boston franchise.
+The ink was not even dry on the USAMan agreement when I raised my hand to purchase the Boston franchise.

 And with that BostonMan Magazine was born.